lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-5. The submitRequest() function checks to see if the model is enabled and that there is a valid request to start.
-If there is, it requests the model to start running the model asynchronously (we will show how to wait on the results next).
+5. wait() will wait until results from the model are ready.
+First check to see if the model is enabled and there is a valid request before actually waiting on the request.

 ```cpp
     virtual void wait() {